sreejeetm1729/Robust-Asynchronous-Q-Learning-under-Reward-and-State-Corruption-via-Batching/README.md

 at each time-step, an adversary can perturb both the reward and state observations of the learner following the Huber contamination model.
-To defend against such data corruption, we propose BR-Async-Q: a novel, epoch-based, robust Qlearning algorithm built upon two key ideas: (i) partitioning the online data stream into batches to reduce variance, and (ii) constructing robust estimates of the Bellman optimality operator using such batched data.
-We prove a high-probability ℓ∞ error bound for BR-Async-Q that matches that for vanilla Q-learning, up to a small additive term that scales with the fraction of corrupted samples.
+To defend against such data corruption, we propose 𝙱𝚁-𝙰𝚜𝚢𝚗𝚌𝚀 : a novel, epoch-based, robust Qlearning algorithm built upon two key ideas: (i) partitioning the online data stream into batches to reduce variance, and (ii) constructing robust estimates of the Bellman optimality operator using such batched data.
+We prove a high-probability ℓ∞ error bound for 𝙱𝚁-𝙰𝚜𝚢𝚗𝚌𝚀 that matches that for vanilla Q-learning, up to a small additive term that scales with the fraction of corrupted samples.
 To our knowledge, this provides the first robustness guarantee for asynchronous Q-learning subject